matheusenryco/matheusenryco/README.md

 ### 🙋‍♂️ About Me

 <p align="justify">
-  I'm a Back-end developer in training and a Software Engineering student at the State University of Maringá (UEM), passionate about technology and continuous learning.
-I’m currently focusing on <b>Back-end</b> development, where I aim to build robust and scalable solutions.
+  I'm a Back-end developer in training, passionate about technology and continuous learning.
+Currently, I'm dedicated to Back-end development, aiming to build robust and scalable applications to solve complex problems.
 </p>

 - 🎓 Studying **Software Engineering** at the **State University of Maringá (UEM)**.
-- 💻 Main focus on **Java** and the **Spring Framework** ecosystem.
+- 💻 Main focus on **Java** and the **Spring Framework**.
+- 🔎 Currently exploring containerization with Docker and deepening my knowledge in databases (SQL and NoSQL)
 - 🌱 Always learning and exploring new technologies to solve complex problems.

 ---